MZSFighters/Mam-AI/README.md

 ## Remote resources

+> **Note: because of the requirements to accept the Gemma3n license before using it, we do not provide the model files in this repo.** Hence, we host everything on a temporary VPS which will only remain up during judging.
+If you are uncomfortable with this, you can simply replace the link with your own endpoint.

 We host copies of various models on a temporary VPS.
 The app fetches these the first time it launches.
 This is just done for simplicity's sake.